sumeetpatil/MiniProjectOnDocker/README.md

 # MiniProjectOnDocker
-Mini Project for my cousins on docker ;)
+Mini Project for my cousins to help them learn docker ;)

 # Topic
 Making deployments easy and scalable with docker on cloud